Synchronization in random networks of identical phase oscillators: A graphon approach: Background

 \subsection{Infinite Population Oscillator Dynamics}

 With respect to the first interpretation of graphons, we consider an infinite population of oscillators interacting according to the following continuum dynamical system (CDS):

-where the initial condition $\theta(0, x)=\eta(x)$ and $\eta\in C^1([0,1])$.
-In other words, we assume the initial phases of the oscillators vary smoothly with the oscillator index $x$, as given by a continuously differentiable function $\eta(x).$ Furthermore we assume that the oscillators' uncoupled dynamics $f(\theta, t)$ is independent of $x$.
+where the initial condition $\theta(0, x)=\eta(x)$ and $\eta\in C([0,1])$.
+In other words, we assume the initial phases of the oscillators vary smoothly with the oscillator index $x$, as given by a continuous function $\eta(x).$ Furthermore, we assume that the oscillators' uncoupled dynamics $f(\theta)$ is independent of $x$.
 This is what we mean by saying that the oscillators are identical.
-Our regularity assumption on $f$ is that $f(\theta,t)$ is Lipschitz continuous (with Lipschitz constant $L_f$) and $2\pi$-periodic in $\theta$ and continuous in $t$.
-The coupling kernel $D$ is a $2 \pi$-periodic Lipschitz continuous function (with Lipschitz constant $L_D$) with $\max _{\theta\in \mathbb{R} }|D(\theta)|=1$.
-In Theorem~\ref{thm:existence} stated below, we show the existence of a unique, global-in-time solution $\theta(t,\cdot)\in C^0([0,1])$ of the continuum system~\eqref{eqn:continuum_dynamics}.
+We assume that $f(\theta)$ is Lipschitz continuous (with Lipschitz constant $L_f$), $2\pi$-periodic in $\theta$.
+The coupling kernel $D$ is a $2 \pi$-periodic Lipschitz continuous function (with Lipschitz constant $L_D$) and such that $\max _{\theta\in \mathbb{R} }|D(\theta)|=1$.
+In Theorem~\ref{thm:existence} stated below, we show the existence of a unique, global-in-time solution $\theta(t,\cdot)\in C([0,1])$ of the continuum system~\eqref{eqn:continuum_dynamics}.
 Note that similar results may be found in~\cite{Li} or~\cite{Kaliuzhnyi-Medvedev}, but we include a proof in the Appendix for completeness.